archivesunleashed/archivesunleashed.org/content/aut/index.md

 scala>
 ```

-> If you recently upgraded your Mac OS X, your java version may not be correct in terminal.
+> If you recently upgraded your MacOS, your java version may not be correct in terminal.
 You will
 > have to [change the path to the latest version in your ./bash_profile file.](https://stackoverflow.com/questions/21964709/how-to-set-or-change-the-default-java-jdk-version-on-os-x).

 ### Test the Archives Unleashed Toolkit